MBS9/substr/README.md

 The only match would be between index 0 to 6 of text A and 1 to 6 of text B.

 Hopefully the match is visible across the diagonal.

+Once these initial matches are identified, the algorithm continues by trying to expand the matches.
+It looks at the next characters after the end of the string, and observes that if it includes some of the next `maxStrike` characters, whether the Levenshtein edit ratio goes above `ratio`.
+If it goes above, then it looks at the next `maxStrike` characters.

 #### Memory